 Help to buy kitchens markets promotions on behalf of our partnered Kitchen designer and installer client who will contact you directly and explain how the promotion works.
-Therefore your details are passed to only one partner kitchen fitter and designer: Clearwater KB.
+Therefore your details are passed to only one partner kitchen fitter and designer.
 Not all areas of the country are covered.

 For the avoidance of doubt,Help to buy kitchens is a marketing brand that generates leads for our partnered kitchen fitter and designer around the country.Help to buy kitchens trades as Lead Generating UK.
 Lead Generating UK is a limited company registered in Scotland reference number SC590755.